Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Wouldn’t miss it for the world."

-"Good enough…" Too many things to say, not enough *time* to say them, and so many little rituals and tokens of good luck.
+"Good enough..."
+Too many things to say, not enough *time* to say them, and so many little rituals and tokens of good luck.
 No matter what, she wouldn’t voice her *real* fears or risk cursing him, so she made do with a simple "...I love you."

 He understood.
 "I love you too."